isaacxw/php-login-484/README.md

 # Login Page

-A straight-forward authentication login page implemented in PHP with a MySQL database with password encryption.
+A straight-forward authentication login page implemented in PHP with MD5 hashing for passwords.
+Stored in a MySQL database.

+Not to be used in production under any circumstance.